Below are the Notice of Privacy Practice notifications for the following physician groups.

 FOR FLORIDA RESIDENTS

-Each provider’s hours are variable.
-To access a provider’s in-office schedule, go to that provider’s login page where the provider’s in-office hours are posted.
+Each physician’s hours are variable.
+To access a physician’s in-office schedule, go to that physician’s login page where the physician’s in-office hours are posted.

 FOR GEORGIA RESIDENTS